simonmichael/hledger_site/src/balancing-the-accounting-equation.md

 $ hledger bse
 ```

-Note, checking the account equation is different from checking a
+Note, checking the accounting equation is different from checking a
 [trial balance](https://en.wikipedia.org/wiki/Trial_balance).
 A trial balance just checks that the total inflows and outflows over all accounts are equal,
 which can be seen by a zero grand total for `hledger balance`.